 “It’s not always easy to circulate a physical book from one geographical country to another, so this site is mainly an open window in the cyberspace for those wanting to take a look at my literary work without the limitation of frontiers.»

-En estos poemas animales, representantes de trece especies seriamente amenazadas toman la palabra y lanzan un grito de auxilio a su mayor depredador, el ser humano.
-Pronto en forma de libro.
-Previsualizar aquí.
+En estos poemas animales, representantes de trece especies amenazadas toman la palabra y lanzan un grito de auxilio a su mayor depredador, el ser humano.

-In these animal poems, representatives of thirteen endangered species take the floor and cry for their main predator's – the human being – help.
-Coming soon as a book.
-Click here to preview.
+In these animal poems, representatives of thirteen endangered species take the floor and call on their main predator, the human being, for help.

 The book of old trades

 In this fast-paced era, in which technology continues to advance in leaps and bounds, there are trades that have remained relatively unchanged over time and continue to be carried out in almost the same way as decades or even centuries ago.

 Amanuensis, coachman, apothecary, plumber, cobbler, antiquarian, angler, tailor, house painter and gravedigger are some of them, re-potentiated in these pages thanks to the power of fresh, innovative re-creations, unexpected twists, or meticulous – almost instructive or inventoried – descriptions.

 With colorful stories and characters that have kept a tradition alive, as if time itself, which devours and ends everything, had just left them forgotten in a corner, this book is a literary exploration of the survival of some of these ancient trades, an approach to the enduring richness of their words and worlds.